-Whistleblowing claims can be fairly complex and it is an area of law that can be misinterpreted.
-It is for the Claimant to identify why the disclosure was protected.
-You can defend a claim by establishing a positive case as to why the Claimant was treated in a particular way (which they allege was a detriment) or why there were dismissed.
+Whistleblowing claims can be complex, and it is an area of law that can be misinterpreted.
+It is for the claimant to identify why the disclosure was protected.
+A business can defend a claim by establishing a positive case as to why the claimant was treated in a particular way (which they allege was a detriment) or why they were dismissed.

-Having a clear whistleblowing policy on the reporting of qualifying disclosures will also assist a defence if you can show the employee was aware of the policy but chose not to follow it.
+Having a clear whistleblowing policy on the reporting of qualifying disclosures will also assist a defence if you can show the claimant was aware of the policy but chose not to follow it.

 What remedies are available?